 Alameda County Superior Court Judge Morris Jacobson ordered a change of venue in the racially charged case because he believed the former BART officer could not get a fair trial in the jurisdiction where the alleged crime occurred.
 The stupid protesters who vandalized downtown Oakland should give themselves a round of applause.

 Mehserle's attorney, Michael Rains, asserted that African-Americans in Alameda County were too biased against the white former BART officer to be trusted to serve on a jury.

 He made the preposterous suggestion that most of us blacks are so weak-minded, we would buckle under community pressure to convict — regardless of the facts.

 I guess the defense won't have to worry about that in Los Angeles.
 Rains used three of his peremptory challenges to remove the final three potential black jurors.

 In recent days, there have been loud protestations over the racial composition of the Mehserle jury.

 Grant's family members and friends are outraged.
-They worry that a jury without blacks guarantees
+They worry that a jury without blacks guarantees that Mehserle will walk.

 The fact is, in this day and age, it's naive, and frankly racist, to assume that a person will think and act a certain way based solely on his or her race.